ommaheshwari/ommaheshwari.github.io/_pages/nanopmc.md

 With *ComputProcess*, we aim to build a fast, lightweight, and open-source simulation platform that can run efficiently even on consumer-grade GPUs.
 Our hope is to lower the barrier to entry and enable more students and researchers to explore, learn, and contribute to semiconductor process modeling.

-The development of nanoPMC is being led by **[nanoDC Lab](https://in.linkedin.com/company/nanodc-lab)**, Department of Electrical Engineering, IIT Gandhinagar, with the goal of providing an open, scalable, and extensible platform for semiconductor process simulation and research.
+The development of *ComputProcess* is being led by **[nanoDC Lab](https://in.linkedin.com/company/nanodc-lab)**, Department of Electrical Engineering, IIT Gandhinagar, with the goal of providing an open, scalable, and extensible platform for semiconductor process simulation and research.

 The project is currently under active development, with a public release planned soon.
 Stay tuned for documentation, source code, examples, and tutorials.